 What are the benefits?
 Most noteworthy, while in this state, the body experiences a profound rest while the mind is alert.
 This state of restful alertness is one of the unique attributes and benefits.
 It reduces stress, which can reduce or eliminate the need for medication.
 It is one of the main building blocks of the eight limbs of Yoga.

-Many scholars and teachers like Joseph Campbell endorse this technique.
+Many scholars like Joseph Campbell endorse this technique.
 It is a safe and effective way to explore consciousness.
 This state is also a building block for more advanced techniques of spiritual exploration, like the Siddhis of Patanjali.
 Here, the Japa technique is the platform for its Sutras.

-The point is, we want you to learn Japa or TM.
+The point is we want you to learn Japa or TM.
 Either method is simple to learn, and you’ll be glad you did.
 It is a life-changing technology.
 Once you know the technique, it is yours forever.
 That’s a worthwhile investment.